seratch/deno-slack-data-mapper/README.md

 <img src="https://user-images.githubusercontent.com/19658/215002279-d0d1df01-eba4-4de4-9b40-361bf2dc44c2.gif" width=500>

-As of the currently latest version, only `string`, `number`, and `boolean` types are properly supported.
+As of the currently latest version, only `string`, `number`, `boolean`, and their `array[*]` types are properly supported.
 Others can be used as `any`-typed values.
 In addition, when an attribute has the `required: true` constraint in the datastore definition, the attribute in item data cannot be undefined.

 ## Getting Started